* Inventory Reduction 2021 *

 * * *

-The digital copy is now available for $6.00 (two volume) - go to the shop tab to purchase and download both volumes . .
+Available for $5.00 (two volume) - go to the shop tab to purchase and download both volumes . .

 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.